-Bank Swadesi has policy and processes for collateral valuation, based on Bank of Indonesia Regulation and national discretions for mortgage loan.
-Independent appraisal is made if the value of collateral is above USD 200,000.
+PT Bank of India Indonesia Tbk has policy and processes for collateral valuation, based on Bank of Indonesia Regulation and national discretions for mortgage loan.
+Independent appraisal of the collateral is made if the sanction limit of the loan is above INR 2.20 Crores.
 Liquidation value is calculated based on type of collateral.
 Collateral value is reviewed every year.
 The main type of collateral taken is Land & Buildings.
 Generally personal or third party guarantee is not taken.
 Sectoral caps in lending are in place to take care of concentrations.
 The Bank has no major risk concentrations of collaterals or credit risk mitigants.